 Owner, designer, and maker of the My Little Love Heart range of baby products.
 I am the mother of a beautiful daughter, Natalia.
 I have been working within the fashion industry for over 15 years and specialising in baby accessories for the last 5.

-Free shipping Australia wide on orders over $80 Dismiss
+Free Shipping on all orders over $80 within Australia.
+Dismiss